DNedic/lockfree/README.md

 ## What are lock-free data structures?

-Lock-free data structures are data structures that are thread and interrupt safe without having to use mutual exclusion mechanisms.
-Lock-free data structures are most useful for inter process communication, but due to the efficiency of `lockfree`, it can safely be used for single threaded uses as well, making it good for general purpose use.
+Lock-free data structures are data structures that are thread and interrupt safe for concurrent use without having to use mutual exclusion mechanisms.
+They are most useful for inter process communication, and often scale much better than lock-based structures with the number of operations and threads.

 ## Why use `lockfree`
 * Written in standard C++11, compatible with all platforms supporting it
-* All data structures are thread and multicore safe in their respective usecases
+* All data structures are thread and interrupt safe in their respective usecases
 * No dynamic allocation
 * Optimized for high performance
 * MIT Licensed